 I'm a big fan of lists, especially list of red flag words that typically indicate trouble in a manuscript.
-Not only are they're great reminders of problem areas, they give me a place to start when I begin revisions.
-Recently I've read a few good posts about the subject, one on working past wordiness, another on shaping up flabby words, and one on using the search and find feature.
-They all suggest words to hunt down and kill (paraphrasing here) and they got me thinking.
+Not only are they great reminders of problem areas, they give me a place to start when I begin revisions.

-It can be very easy as a new writer to see these lists and read this advice and think that every instance of every one of these words should be cut from your manuscript.
+It can be very tempting for a new writer to see these lists and read this advice and think that every instance of every one of these words should be cut from their manuscript.

 The right word for what you're trying to say is always the right choice, no matter what that word is.
-Most times, cutting that flabby word or finding that strong noun or active verb is the right choice, but once in a while it's not.
+Most times, cutting a flabby word or finding a stronger noun or active verb is the right choice, but once in a while it's not.

 - You might want your dialog to feel flat because that's how the character feels.

 - You might want a detached and passive tone because that works thematically with the passage.

 - You might want wordiness if it accomplishes something you can't do any other way.

 (Here's one of my favorite "things to double check" lists)

 If you let a rule, such as, "never use auxiliary verbs" (those pesky to be verbs) control your writing, you might drive yourself nuts trying to eliminate every occurrence of was and were in your manuscript.
 Odds are your writing will suffer for it, because was is a very useful word.
 It's only in certain situations where it can indicate a problem.
 Understand what those problem areas are, and you'll be more capable of improving your writing when you do encounter them.